 I think the most important aspect is the believability of the character.
 Leslie Barany was perfect for the role, because he turned out to be a very good liar.
 We had two days of filming, one day in the laboratory and one day at the amusement park.
 At first he used the exact words that I had written for him, which didn’t sound natural.
 But after a few takes I asked him to ignore the text and tell me about the ideas that he remembers from the text as if he would lie to me, try to convince me as his interview partner.
 That was the breakthrough moment – when he stopped acting and started lying.

-I think Leslie’s great performance is the reason why a shocking percentage of people actually believes that it is a true documentary.
-I was very surprised, because to me and to other media professionals it’s an obvious fake, but many “normal” people in the audiences think it is true.
+I think Leslie’s great performance is the reason why a shocking percentage of people actually believe that it is a true documentary.
+I was very surprised, because to me and to other media professionals it’s an obvious fake, but many “normal” people in the audience think it is true.
 This reflects another important aspect of the film: How much we trust in images and media.
 And of course the quality of the visual effects is another critical aspect for the believability.

 How did you approach the process of writing the dialogue for Dr. Laslowicz?